-The State of Mississippi is seeking to renew the waiver of the requirements at WIOA Section 129 (a)(4)(A) and 20 CFR 681.410, which requires not less than 75 percent of funds allotted to states under Section 127(b)(l)(C), reserved under section 1 28(a), and available for statewide activities under subsection (b), and not less than 75 percent of funds available to local areas under subsection (c), shall be used to provide youth workforce investment activities for OSY.
+The State of Mississippi is seeking to renew the waiver of the requirements at WIOA Section 129 (a)(4)(A) and 20 CFR 681.410, which requires not less than 75 percent of funds allotted to states under Section 127(b)(l)(C), reserved under

 - 1. A waiver of the requirement to expend 75 percent of funding on the OSY population.
-Mississippi is requesting that this percentage be lowered to 50 percent. - 2.
-A waiver of the requirement that local funding must meet the 75 percent minimum expenditure requirement.
+Mississippi isrequesting that this percentage be lowered to 50 percent. - 2.
+A waiver of the requirement that local funding must meet the 75 percent minimum expenditurerequirement.
 Mississippi is requesting that this percentage be lowered to 50 percent. - 3.
-A waiver of the requirement to expend 75 percent of Statewide activities funding on the OSY population.
+A waiver of the requirement to expend 75 percent of Statewide activities funding on the OSYpopulation.
 Mississippi is requesting that this percentage be lowered to 50 percent.